psychemedia/island-storynotes/worsley/richard_easy.md

 (41 pany him as there were more charms to him in a sweep stakes, than the pursuit of all the fine women in England; so he left Lord G, Mr. -, and Mr. P to take

 Let it not, however, be imagined that her ladyship took her chance with them all in one day, or one night, her notions were too resined, her sentiments were rather too platonic.
-We must, nevertheless, suppose Mr. * upon the lit, nay, we will put him down as the fitting member for the borough of Allgobble ; which we can assure our readers was at Hat time; no rotten borough, as it may be plainly perceived in the last chapter he was the first candidate.
+We must, nevertheless, suppose Mr. * upon the lit, nay, we will put him down as the fitting member for the borough of Allgobble ; which we can assure our readers was at that time; no rotten borough, as it may be plainly perceived in the last chapter he was the first candidate.

 Mf.
-8 we will suppose bighly denghted ir in her ladyship's arms, as he threw doublets the very first cast ; and though nobody understands cogging a die better chan this gentle= man; be played perfectly fair upon this occafion, Nevertheless, whether owing to ber 1adyship's unbounded _ extacy, her tumultuous thoughts : thrown into one great ferment of bliss, or the very deep impression
+8 we will suppose bighly denghted ir in her ladyship's arms, as he threw doublets the very first cast ; and though nobody understands cogging a die better than this gentleman; he played perfectly fair upon this occasion, Nevertheless, whether owing to her 1adyship's unbounded _ extacy, her tumultuous thoughts : thrown into one great ferment of bliss, or the very deep impression

 Mr. W—h—m had made upon her, in the midst of her amorous phrenzy, she cried out— ———Oh ye gods!
 Ob! my dear Charles ! clasping him still closer to her bosom, and almost devouring him with kisses, my sweet Charles you out do every N